 We strive to keep our community healthy, safe and in line with our mission.
 If you wish to report a collective’s activity please email us [email protected]

-We are thrilled you want to create your Open Collective!
+We are thrilled you have created your Open Collective!
 We are still in private beta and we have a selection process to ensure the quality of the collectives our users can back before they are active to receive donations.
-We are working hard to get everyone on board!
-Please send as an email [email protected] and we’ll be in touch soon.
+We are working hard to get everyone aboard!

 Can’t find the answer you are looking for?